 Years ago, families used to gather around their television sets to watch “The Waltons,” a popular show that explored family life in rural Virginia during the Great Depression.
 Three generations of the Walton family shared a home, a custom that seemed a little strange to 1970s viewers but wasn’t unusual back in the 1930s.
 Humans have been living in family groups since the dawn of time and reaping the myriad benefits multi-generational living offers for family members of all ages.

-That practice is becoming a reality once more, as increasing numbers of families are again living together under one roof—even right here in the greater Rochester area.
+Increasing numbers of families are again living together under one roof—even right here in the greater Rochester area.
 Our lifestyles have changed a bit since the days of the fictional Waltons (who were actually based on a real-life Virginia family).
 Although modern conveniences make life easier and more comfortable, families are confronted with new challenges today that make living together a good choice.

 The Advantage of Multi-Generational Living